 Ligers enjoy swimming, which is a characteristic of tigers, and are very sociable like lions.
 Ligers (and tigons) exist only in captivity because the habitats of the parental species do not overlap in the wild.
 Historically, when the Asiatic Lion was prolific, the territories of lions and tigers did overlap and there are legends of ligers existing in the wild.

 A male liger named Nook at the Valley of the Kings Animal Sanctuary in Wisconsin who died in 2007 weighed over 550 kg (1,213 lb).
 This is a huge weight for a big cat, even for a liger.
-It is believed that he was probably the largest and biggest cat ever lived on Earth.
+It is believed that he was probably the largest and biggest cat ever to live on Earth.

 According to the Liger World website, Nook was abandoned by its owners when it was around 3 and a half months old.
 It is very common within the USA to abandon big cats because they grow so big that it becomes almost impossible for their owners to fulfill their food consumption and care.

 He was transferred to the animal sanctuary at the age of 4 months.
 He weighed over 550 kg (1,213 lb), and probably up to 615 kg (1,400 lb).
 This is a huge weight for a big cat, even for a liger.
-It is believed that he was probably the largest and biggest cat ever lived on Earth.
+It is believed that he was probably the largest and biggest cat ever to live on Earth.
 At the age of 21 Nook was euthanized to death because of cancer.

 Contrary to the common myth, the liger cubs don’t possess a risk for their mother tiger during birth.
 Liger cubs are of the same size as the tiger cubs at the time of birth, and a tigress (female tiger) can easily deliver them on her own, according to the Liger World website.